 NATS members may also start a SNATS chapter.
 You'll need five students to begin.
 Any Associate or Full member of NATS in good standing may act as an advisor for a SNATS Chapter.
 Co-advisors are also welcome.
 Contact the SNATS Coordinator for details on how to get a new chapter started.

-SNATS members are not members of NATS; therefore SNATS members do not pay national dues.
+SNATS chapter members are not members of NATS; therefore SNATS chapter members do not pay national dues.